-Words like “safe,” “easy,” “secret,” “trick,” and “breaking” in the headline of a media release usually strike a response because they suggest something new and fresh.
+Words like “safe,” “secret,” “trick,” and “breaking” in the headline of a media release usually strike a response because they suggest something new and fresh (as long as they are genuine attributes.
 Same with superlatives like “first,” “most,” “tallest” and “fastest.”

 Writing the headline of a media release is like writing a newspaper headline or the subject line of an email – each word is important.